-The School of Social Work offers a two-year, full-time MSW Program located in Cheney, WA and a three-year, part-time MSW Program in Everett, Spokane, Vancouver and Yakima, WA.
-The part-time program consists of evening classes and practicum during the day.
-The Spokane Day Part-time Program is a one day a week program.
+The School of Social Work offers a two-year, full-time MSW program located in Cheney, WA, a three-year, part-time MSW programs in Everett and Vancouver, WA and a three-year Hybrid program for students who live in Eastern Washington.
+The part-time programs in Everett and Vancouver offer classes two evenings per week and the Hybrid program offers classes in downtown Spokane three weekends per quarter.
 The full-time and part-time programs have identical admission requirements and curriculum.

 Both MSW programs offer an Advanced Standing Option which allows qualified individuals to obtain a MSW in 11 months for the full-time program and in 18 months for the part-time program.
 In addition to the full-time and part-time program admission requirements, there are other admission requirements for the Advanced Standing Option.

 Professional social workers help people with some of life's most challenging problems: abuse, mental and physical illness, loss, divorce, discrimination, unemployment, and poverty.
 They help individuals and families deal with crises as well as the everyday challenges of life.
 They help organizations work more effectively and efficiently to fulfill agency missions and meet goals.
 They promote societal change to improve the lives of all people.
 Social Workers work in a variety of settings including: hospitals and clinics, nursing homes, community mental health clinics, child welfare agencies, state and local governments, schools, colleges and universities, substance abuse clinics, corrections, and the military.